N9EWO Review :

 Serial Number Sample 2 : 0740199xx

 Software Version (sample 2) : V P01 (P "zero" 1)

-County Of Orgin : China (not marked on products case or anywhere else)
+County Of Origin : China (not marked on products case , box or anywhere

 DAR-101 Digital MP3 Tabletop Audio Recorder